© Society for Conservation Biology

 Page and Color-Printing Charges

 Conservation Biology is published on behalf of the Society for Conservation Biology, a nonprofit organization.
 Payment of page charges allows the society to support more effectively conservation science, management, policy, and education worldwide.
 Charges are US$150 per page for those with grant or institutional support for publication costs and $50 per page for those without support who are able to pay at this rate.
 Page charges will be waived for authors who affirm that they do not have institutional support or another means to pay page charges.
+If a paper is to be open access, there are no page charges.
 An author's ability to pay will not influence whether the manuscript is accepted for publication or any aspect of the review process.
-The fee for printing color figures, US$700 per page, can be waived only if open access publication (see OnlineOpen below) is selected.
+The fee for printing color figures, US$700 per page, can be waived only if open-access publication (see OnlineOpen below) is selected.
 We discourage the use of color because in some countries download speeds are slow and gray-scale photocopies of articles are common.
+Figures may be in color online and in gray-scale in print for no charge.
+However, reference to color cannot be made in the figure legend or in the text, and elements in the gray-scale version must be distinguishable.

 OnlineOpen (i.e., open access) is available to authors who wish to make their article available for free or whose funding agency requires grantees to archive the final version of their article.
 With OnlineOpen the author, the author's funding agency, or the author's institution pays a fee of US$3000 to ensure the article is made available to nonsubscribers upon publication via Wiley Online Library and is deposited in the funding agency's preferred archive.
 The fee for OnlineOpen cannot be reduced or waived.

 In addition to publication online via Wiley Online Library, authors of OnlineOpen articles are permitted to post the final, published pdf of their article on a website, institutional repository, or other free public server immediately on publication.
 More information on OnlineOpen is available at https://authorservices.wiley.com/bauthor/onlineopen_order.asp.